atomone-hub/govgen/CONTRIBUTING.md

 ## Project Board

 We use self-organizing principles to coordinate and collaborate across organizations in structured "EPICs" that focus on specific problem domains or architectural components of GovGen.
-For details, see the [GitHub Project board](https://github.com/orgs/govgen/projects/28/views/11).

-The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/govgen/projects/28/views/2).

 ## Architecture Decision Records (ADR)